jlpavani/jlpavani.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Fellow in the Department of Mathematics & Statistics at the [University of Calgary](https://ucalgary.ca/).
+I am a Postdoctoral Research Fellow in the Department of Mathematics & Statistics at the [University of Calgary](https://ucalgary.ca/) under the supervision of [Rob Deardon](https://robdeardon.github.io/) and [Alexandra M. Schmidt](https://alex-schmidt.research.mcgill.ca/).
 Specializing in spatial and spatio-temporal modeling within the Bayesian framework, I have concentrated my recent efforts on random partition models.
 Currently, my research focuses on infectious disease modeling.
 Additionally, I am also deeply interested in statistical modeling and methods in public health in general, as well as advanced computational methods.